Dog Parks, Day Cares, and the 1:1 Rule

 Finally, don't be afraid to change up the routine in your daily life with your dog so they don't get bored at home.
 Instead of walking your dog before dinner like usual, take them out afterwards and let them smell to their hearts content all of the new smells at a different time of the day.
 Do a training session of "wait" before you take your shower in the morning, instead of after.
 Little changes like this make your dog excited to see what comes next and don't become bored in the home.
 The four B's are: Boredom Breeds Bad Behavior.
 Don't allow yourself to let your dog get bored.

 This means that for every 15 minutes your dog spends off leash at a park or day care, you need to provide them with 15 minutes of on leash interactions in the same day.
+Be on leash interactions, I mean seeing dogs and people at a distance.
+Leashed dogs should not be greeting one another as this increases the chances of an altercation happening.
 15 minutes is the maximum time I recommend allowing your dog to play off leash with others in one given session.
 This way, they don't get too hyper, and they also learn that they can get off leash time for behaving on leash.

 When you take your dog to the park or day care, they must earn that play time, no exceptions!
 It might take you 20 minutes to get to the gate of the park or doors of the facility but that's teaching your dog one thing, they need to listen to you and they'll get what they want.
 This also helps them control their impulses which is extremely important for a dog to do.
 Once they earn that play time, give it to them.
 15 minutes maximum.
 Once time is up, call them back to you, and leave the off leash area.
 Do an equivalent amount of time on leash, outside the off leash area, doing training exercises for some tasty treats.
 If you feel your dog has done well, they've earned themselves some more play time.
 As long as you follow this 1:1 ratio your dog has a much lower chance of becoming reactive when on leash and as a bonus your dog learns to listen to you better.
 I have found that since I've come up with the 1:1 ratio and have told my students about it, I have had less students develop reactive or aggressive behaviors later on.

 If you decide to not use dog parks and day cares, that is okay too.
 Don't feel you are depriving your dog of something.
 As long as you provide them with adequate physical and mental enrichment each day, you are doing a good job.
-Remember dogs prefer to hang out with dogs they know versus dogs they don't know anyways.
+Remember dogs prefer to hang out with dogs they know versus dogs they don't know anyways and a large majority of dogs would rather not be at the dog park themselves.
 So plan a play date in the backyard with one of your dog's friends for some social time.
 This is a safe and appropriate way of socializing your dog.